PhilStollery/stollerys/README.md

 # Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This blog is built using [Docusaurus](https://docusaurus.io/), a modern static website generator, using the [blog-only](https://docusaurus.io/docs/blog#blog-only-mode) mode.

 ## Installation